-The GJC, which represents lakhs of small and MSME jewellers and allied trade constituents in the country, cited that the K.V.
-Kamath-led expert committee constituted by the RBI on August 7, 2020 had included the gem and jewellery sector among the stressed industries in its report submitted on September 4, 2020.
+The GJC, which represents lakhs of small and MSME jewelers and allied trade constituents in the country, cited that the K.V.
+Kamath-led expert committee constituted by the RBI on August 7, 2020, had included the gem and jewelry sector among the stressed industries in its report submitted on September 4, 2020.

-As several jewellers affected by the multiple lockdowns are finding it difficult to repay their loans, the GJC has sought an extension of the moratorium on interest payments for the stressed gem and jewellery sector for a period of six months.
+As several jewelers affected by the multiple lockdowns are finding it difficult to repay their loans, the GJC has sought an extension of the moratorium on interest payments for the stressed gem and jewelry sector for a period of six months.

-The GJC requested the government for assistance to restructure the loans given to the gem and jewellery businesses by offering one-time subsidy.
+The GJC requested the government for assistance in restructuring the loans given to the gem and jewelry businesses by offering a one-time subsidy.
 The GJC also urged the government to increase the tenure of gold metal loans (GML) from 180 days to 270 (as was done in 2020) or 360 days.

-The GJC said the gem and jewellery sector is one of the most affected industries with a potential loss of job of unskilled and poor goldsmiths.
-The industry is burdened by huge inventory costs, and higher fixed overheads, including interest costs and rentals, among others, it said.
+The GJC said the gem and jewelry sector is one of the most affected industries, with a potential loss of jobs of unskilled and poor goldsmiths.
+The industry is burdened by huge inventory costs and higher fixed overheads, including interest costs and rentals, among others, it said.

 “The government allowed weddings during lockdowns, but the jewelry businesses do not fall under the ‘essential’ category.
 Even after the slow opening by some states, the next few months will be difficult for the industry, which offers livelihood to lakhs of people.